wp-plugins/easy-chitika-lite/readme.txt

 == Screenshots ==

 1. *Easy Chitika* "Overview" tab.
+2. Admin tab showing ad slot locations
-2. How to set the options for Chitika.
+3. How to set the options for Chitika.

 == Installation ==